Ligature (writing): CSS

-CSS supports font-variant-ligatures. common-ligatures, discretionary-ligatures, historical-ligatures and contextual are supported.
+CSS3 provides control over these properties using font-feature-settings, though the CSS Fonts Module Level 4 draft standard indicates that authors should prefer several other properties.
+Those include font-variant-ligatures, common-ligatures, discretionary-ligatures, historical-ligatures, and contextual.

 Ligatures in Unicode (Latin alphabets)

 This table below shows discrete letter pairs on the left, the corresponding Unicode ligature in the middle column, and the Unicode code point on the right.
 Provided you are using an operating system and browser that can handle Unicode, and have the correct Unicode fonts installed, some or all of these will display correctly.
 See also the provided graphic.

 Unicode maintains that ligaturing is a presentation issue rather than a character definition issue, and that, for example, "if a modern font is asked to display 'h' followed by 'r', and the font has an 'hr' ligature in it, it can display the ligature."
 Accordingly, the use of the special Unicode ligature characters is "discouraged", and "no more will be encoded in any circumstances".
 (Unicode has continued to add ligatures, but only in such cases that the ligatures were used as distinct letters in a language or could be interpreted as standalone symbols.
 For example, ligatures such as æ and œ are not used to replace arbitrary "ae" or "oe" sequences; it is generally considered incorrect to write "does" as "dœs".)

 Microsoft Word disables ligature substitution by default, largely for backward compatibility when editing documents created in earlier versions of Word.
 Users can enable automatic ligature substitution on the Advanced tab of the Font dialog box.

 LibreOffice Writer enables standard ligature substitution by default for OpenType fonts, user can enable or disable any ligature substitution on the Features dialog box, which is accessible via the Features button of the Character dialog box, or alternatively, input a syntax with font name and feature into the Font Name input box, for example: Noto Sans:liga=0.